Breadcrumb

 Rehabilitation

-As soon as you are stabilized after your spinal cord injury (SCI), your transition into rehabilitation (rehab) begins.
-The initial focus of rehab is to prevent complications related to your SCI and for you to relearn how to do daily functions, sometimes by using different muscle groups.
+As soon as you are stabilized after your SCI, your transition into rehabilitation (rehab) begins.
+At first, the focus of rehab is to prevent other problems related to your SCI.
+And it helps you relearn how to do daily tasks, sometimes by using different muscle groups.

-Rehab centres help you adjust—physically and emotionally—to life with less mobility and feeling than you previously had.
-What rehab does depends on which part of your spine was injured.
+Rehab helps you adjust to life with less movement and feeling than you had before.
+What you'll do in rehab depends on which part of your spine was injured.
 Rehab can include learning how to:

-- Prevent complications related to your spinal cord injury by managing bowel and bladder function and building strength, endurance, and flexibility.
+- Prevent other problems related to your spinal cord injury.
+You'll learn to manage bowel and bladder function and to build strength, endurance, and flexibility.
 You may also learn how to handle problems such as pressure injuries, urinary tract infections, and muscle spasticity.

-- Do daily tasks, such as cook, brush your teeth, and move from a wheelchair to a bed or chair.
+- Do daily tasks.
+These include how to cook, brush your teeth, and move from a wheelchair to a bed or chair.

-- Prepare for life after rehab by learning to cope with your feelings, communicate your needs, and be physically and emotionally intimate.
+- Prepare for life after rehab.
+You'll learn ways to cope with your feelings, communicate your needs, and be physically and emotionally intimate.

 Rehab centres